fjvallarino/monomer/tasks.md

     - Initial value should not be forced.
     - Can both direct field and Maybe version be provided?
     - Create time component (having them separate is easier)

-Next
-  - Create ContextMenu (could work similarly to Tooltip)
-  - Rename ListView -> SelectList
-    - Add support for multiple selection
+  - Focus follow in nested scroll widgets does not work correctly
     - Maybe offset should be in node info?
     - Focus tracking in nested non-expanded scrolls is not possible otherwise
     - Maybe IgnoreParentEvents could work?
+  - Rename ListView -> SelectList

+Next
+  - Create ContextMenu (could work similarly to Tooltip)
   - Add support for multiline text editing

 Future